USA-545: Satellite

 SV08 is the eighth GPS Block III satellite to launch.
+The spacecraft is built on the Lockheed Martin A2100 satellite bus, and weighs in at 4331 kg.

+The manufacturing contract was awarded in February 2013.
+The satellite was named "Katherine Johnson" in June 2020 following its successful core mate assembly.
+Declared "Available for Launch" on 10 June 2021.

 Launch

+The satellite's launch was originally awarded to ULA but it was later switched to SpaceX because of delays in ULA's Vulcan rocket certification.
+In exchange, ULA was awarded another GPS launch originally planned for Falcon Heavy.

-USA-545 was launched by SpaceX on 30 May 2025 at 17:37 UTC, atop a Falcon 9 rocket, in a mission named GPS III-7.
+USA-545 was launched by SpaceX on 30 May 2025 at 17:37 UTC, atop a Falcon 9 rocket, in a mission named GPS III-7 as it was their 7th GPS launch.

 The launch took place from SLC-40 at Cape Canaveral Space Force Station.